seay28/datasharingframework.github.io/docs/src/stable/maintain/install.md

 # Install DSF 1.0.0

-::: tip Work in progress
-We are currently in the process of updating the written documentation on how to install the DSF.
-Please keep in mind that the installation guide can be incomplete and have some small mistakes.
 ::: warning Member of existing networks
 If you are part of an existing network (e.g. the German MII), please install the appropriate DSF version.
 For the MII and NUM this is currently [DSF 0.9.x](/oldstable).
 :::